kvkarthik03/Pill-Reminder/README.md

-# Medical Prescription Management System
+# Pill Reminder Application with Doctor Prescription Integration

 A web application for managing prescriptions and medications, featuring an AI-powered medical assistant.